A Complete Lantau Island Itinerary

 B) Option 2: Ngong Ping – Lantau Peak – Ngong Ping

 Both options are shown on the map above with the yellow icons the start of each route.
-Whichever option you choose you, once you end your day you can head back down by bus or cable car from Ngong Ping and back to the MTR station where you can make your journey back onto the mainland.
+Whichever option you choose you, once you end your day you can head back down by bus or cable car from Ngong Ping and back to the MTR station.

 Hong Kong Island: